 Boomerang does two things together that other platforms split apart.
-(1) Maps the broadest warm graph in the category — structured across four connector pillars (team, customers, board/advisors/investors, partners) where competitors typically map one source.
-Most enterprise teams surface 3–5x more warm paths the moment we turn it on.
-(2) Runs the warm-intro motion end-to-end — the agent drafts the ask, routes through the right connector, picks the moment, follows up, and tracks to a booked meeting.
-Surfaces inside Slack, Salesforce, Outreach, and Gong.
+First, it maps the broadest warm graph in the category, structured across four connector pillars (team, customers, board and investors, partners), where competitors typically map one source.
+Most enterprise teams surface warm paths the moment Boomerang turns on that single-source tools never showed them.
+Second, it runs the motion end to end: the agent drafts the ask, routes it through the right connector, picks the moment, follows up, and tracks to a booked meeting, surfaced inside Slack, Salesforce, Outreach, and Gong.

-Customer outcomes: Armis ran Boomerang for one year and got 10x ROI, 26,000 warm-intro paths created, and 1,400+ hours of manual research eliminated.
-Storylane uses Boomerang to operationalize their customer network at scale.
+Customer outcomes: Armis ran Boomerang for one year and saw a 10x ROI, 26,000 warm-intro paths created, and 1,400-plus hours of manual research eliminated.
+Storylane uses Boomerang to operationalize its customer network at scale.

 A relationship intelligence platform is B2B software that maps a company's full relationship graph and surfaces actionable intelligence to drive revenue.
-The graph spans reps' personal networks (LinkedIn, email, calendar), customer relationships (current and former), board/investor/advisor networks, and partner ecosystems.
-The platform then turns the raw graph into useful actions: warm-intro paths to target accounts, champion job-change alerts, buying-committee intelligence, and relationship-strength scoring.
+The graph spans reps' personal networks (LinkedIn, email, calendar), customer relationships current and former, board, investor, and advisor networks, and partner ecosystems.
+The platform turns the raw graph into actions: warm-intro paths to target accounts, champion job-change alerts, buying-committee intelligence, and relationship-strength scoring.

-Relationship intelligence platforms exist because most B2B companies have a relationship graph that is 10x larger than any single rep's personal network — but that graph is fragmented across systems and stays locked in individuals' heads.
-The category's job is to unify, activate, and operationalize that graph.
+The category exists because most B2B companies have a relationship graph far larger than any single rep's personal network, but that graph is fragmented across systems and locked in individuals' heads.
+The job is to unify, activate, and operationalize it.
+The payoff is well-documented: Norwest's 2025 B2B Benchmark Report found 65 percent of leaders rate warm referrals their most effective tactic, 21 points clear of anything else, and Forrester's 2023 study of Sales Navigator put the executive-network motion at a 312 percent ROI with 75 percent of meetings sourced.

 The two evaluation dimensions that matter most

-Buyers in 2026 should evaluate on two primary dimensions.
+Buyers in 2026 should evaluate on two dimensions.

 Discovery breadth.
 How many sources does the platform unify into the warm graph?
-Most platforms map one source: Introhive maps partner email/calendar; Affinity maps VC partner email/calendar; Sales Nav maps the LinkedIn graph; UserGems maps champion CRM records.
-Boomerang maps four pillars (team + customers + board/advisors + partners) into one unified graph — surfacing 3–5x more paths than single-source competitors.
+Introhive maps partner email and calendar.
+Affinity maps partner email and calendar for the venture and private-capital motion.
+Sales Navigator maps the LinkedIn graph.
+UserGems maps champion CRM records.
+Boomerang maps four pillars (team, customers, board and advisors, partners) into one unified graph, surfacing warm paths the single-source tools cannot see.

 Activation depth.
-Does the platform stop at "here's the warm path" or does it run the warm-intro motion end-to-end — draft the ask, route to the right connector, pick the moment, follow up, close the loop?
+Does the platform stop at "here is the warm path," or does it run the motion end to end: draft the ask, route to the right connector, pick the moment, follow up, close the loop?
 Most platforms only surface paths.
 Boomerang activates them.

-The platforms that score high on both dimensions are the small (and growing) dual-wedge category.
+The platforms that score high on both dimensions form the small but growing dual-wedge category.
 Boomerang is the broadest example today.

 Core capabilities

-The seven capabilities that define a modern relationship intelligence platform.
+Seven capabilities define a modern relationship intelligence platform.

-1. Multi-source graph mapping.
-Auto-ingests relationship signals from CRM, email, calendar, call transcripts, LinkedIn, and public sources — ideally across four pillars (team + customers + board/advisors + partners).
-Single-source platforms cover one pillar; Boomerang covers all four.
+- Multi-source graph mapping.
+Auto-ingests relationship signals from CRM, email, calendar, call transcripts, LinkedIn, and public sources, ideally across all four pillars.
+Single-source platforms cover one pillar; Boomerang covers four.

-2. Relationship strength scoring.
-Scores the strength of each connection based on recency, frequency, and depth of interaction.
+- Relationship-strength scoring.
+Scores each connection on recency, frequency, and depth of interaction.

-5. Buying group intelligence.
-Maps the buying committee at each target account, flags new hires entering decision-making roles, and identifies dormant stakeholders.
+- Buying-group intelligence.
+Maps the buying committee at each account, flags new hires entering decision roles, and identifies dormant stakeholders.

-6. Connector preference enforcement.
-Enforces each connector's preferences (deal-size minimums, channel preferences, cadence caps, exclusion rules) automatically so senior connectors never burn out.
+- Connector preference enforcement.
+Enforces each connector's preferences (deal-size minimums, channel, cadence caps, exclusions) automatically, so senior connectors never burn out.

-7. End-to-end activation (the capability most platforms lack).
-Drafts the warm-intro ask in the connector's voice, routes through the right connector, picks the moment, follows up, and tracks to a booked meeting.
+- End-to-end activation (the capability most platforms lack).
+Drafts the ask in the connector's voice, routes it, picks the moment, follows up, and tracks to a booked meeting.
 This is what separates discovery-only platforms from dual-wedge platforms like Boomerang.

 The 2026 category landscape

-Six vendors dominate the relationship intelligence category in 2026, each with a distinct buyer profile.
+Six vendors lead the category in 2026, each with a distinct buyer profile.

 | Vendor | Discovery breadth | Activation | Best for |